-Passerelle des Arts is a beloved pedestrian bridge that connects the first and sixth arrondissements of Paris.
+Passerelle des Arts is a beloved pedestrian bridge connecting Paris’s first and sixth arrondissements.
 Originally constructed in 1979, Passerelle was designed as a gleaming suspended garden, with a toll specifically to fund its maintenance.

 In 2015, Passerelle was fully rebuilt using modern materials such as steel and wood.
 The new bridge maintains Passerelle’s original design elements, including its unique curved shape and intricate metallic structure.

-Today, Passerelle stands as a symbol of beauty and innovation not only for Parisians but also for visitors from all over the world.
+Today, Passerelle stands as a symbol of beauty and innovation for Parisians and visitors from all over the world.
 Whether you’re an art lover or simply looking for a scenic place to enjoy some downtime in one of the world’s most beautiful cities, Passerelle des Arts is surely not to be missed.

 Table of Contents